bmuhlack/bmuhlack.github.io/publications.md

 ### Talks
 **Muhlack, B.** (2024).
+Filler particles in English and Spanish L1 and L2 Speech (and beyond).
+Phonology Colloquium Frankfurt, May 08.
+Invited talk.

+**Muhlack, B.** (2024).
 Filler particles in Bulgarian Judeo-Spanish.
 Phonetics Colloquium Saarbrücken, Febuary 01.

 **Muhlack, B.** (2023).
 Filler particles in English and Spanish L1 and L2 Speech.
 PhD Day of SFB 1102, February 09.